siddh34/Written-VIIT/CN.md

         3. Port number for DHCP is 67, 68.
         4. Command: clear ip dhcp binding {address | * }

-Q3.
+## Unit 5

+Q1.
 Explain the working of MD5 algorithm